pingcap/blog/percona-live-austin-summary-and-reflection.md

 Open-source is truly a global force.

 ![Queeny Jin chatting with a TiDB enthusiast at the PingCAP booth](media/queeny-jin-chatting-with-a-tidb-enthusiast-at-the-pingcap-booth.png)
-<center> Queeny Jin chatting with a TiDB enthusiast at the PingCAP booth </center>
+<div class="caption-center"> Queeny Jin chatting with a TiDB enthusiast at the PingCAP booth </div>

 ![Samantha Peters running a raffle for conference attendees](media/samantha-peters-running-a-raffle-for-conference-attendees.png)
-<center> Samantha Peters running a raffle for conference attendees </center>
+<div class="caption-center"> Samantha Peters running a raffle for conference attendees </div>

 ![Our stickers.
 Yes we love stickers!](media/our-stickers-yes-we-love-stickers.png)
-<center> Our stickers.
-Yes we love stickers! </center>
+<div class="caption-center"> Our stickers.
+Yes we love stickers! </div>

 Going to conferences serves a double purpose for our team.
 At PingCAP, we are a very remote-friendly workforce with people residing and working from many different cities in China and throughout North America.
 So going to conferences is also an opportunity to meet other team members face to face, work and live together under one roof, and connect as human beings.